perkeep/perkeep/doc/overview.md

   interface, so can be synchronously or asynchronously replicated to from other storage types.
 Putting a blob indexes it, enumerating returns what has been indexed, and getting isn't supported.
-An abstraction within Camlistore similar to the storage abstractions means that any underlying system which can store keys & values and can scan in sorted order from a point can be used to store Camlistore's indexes.
+An abstraction within Perkeep similar to the storage abstractions means that any underlying system which can store keys & values and can scan in sorted order from a point can be used to store Perkeep's indexes.
 Implementations are likewise trivial and exist for memory (for development), SQLite, LevelDB, MySQL, Postgres, MongoDB, App Engine, etc. Dynamo and others would be trivial.

-* **Search**: pointing Camlistore's search handlers at an index means you can search for your things.
+* **Search**: pointing Perkeep's search handlers at an index means you can search for your things.
 It's worth pointing out that you can lose your index at any time.
 If your database holding your index goes corrupt, just delete it all and re-replicate from your storage